theodorebugnet/Expanded-XCLAIM/docs/XclaimCommit.md

 Fired on every change of any of a user's saved hashlocks digests (including setting new ones).

 ### `UserFrequencyChange(address user, uint16 newFreq)`
+Fired when a user updates their checkpoint frequency preference

 ### `UserCollateralised(address addr, uint256 amount)`
 Fired on user funds having collateral set.